iumzhanad1760/sep10-freedom-project/blog/entry01.md

 When i first searched _Graphic Design_ It gave me many different websites and i needed to chose the best.
 The one thing i founded out while searching is that i need to _specify_ for this one i was using the **Quotation Marks (” “)**  that helps google to make sites more specific than if i would not do it.
 Also i learned that Use a **minus sign** to exclude words that also helps specify.

+# Next Steps

+I would follow next steps of _Engineering Design Process_, my next one is Research and Brainstorm possible solutions!!

 [Next](entry02.md)